Ferrari 360

-The Ferrari 360 (Type F131) is a two-seater, mid-engine, rear wheel drive sports car manufactured by Italian automotive manufacturer Ferrari from 1999 until 2005.
+The Ferrari 360 (Type F131) is a two-seater sports car which was manufactured by Ferrari from 1999 until 2004.
+It has a rear mid-engine, rear-wheel-drive layout with coupé and roadster body styles.
+The 360 has a 3586 cc V8 engine which is mounted longitudinally.
 It succeeded the Ferrari F355 and was replaced by the Ferrari F430 in 2004.

 Development history

-Ferrari partnered with Alcoa to produce an entirely new all-aluminium space-frame chassis that was 40% stiffer than its predecessor's which had utilized steel.
+Ferrari partnered with Alcoa to produce an entirely new all-aluminum space-frame chassis that was 40% stiffer than its predecessors which had utilized steel.
 The design was 28% lighter despite a 10% increase in overall dimensions.
 Along with a lightweight frame the new Pininfarina body styling deviated from traditions of the previous decade's sharp angles and flip-up headlights.
-The new V8 engine utilises a 3.6-litre capacity, a flat-plane crankshaft, and titanium connecting rods.
+The V8 engine has a 3.6-litre capacity, a flat-plane crankshaft, and titanium connecting rods.
 The engine generates a power output of 400 PS.
 According to Ferrari, weight was reduced by 60 kg and the 0 to 100 km/h acceleration time improved from 4.7 to 4.5 seconds.

 The first model to be produced was the 360 Modena, followed later by the 360 Spider and a special edition, the Challenge Stradale.
 The Challenge Stradale was the high-performance road-legal version of the 360 produced by the factory, featuring carbon ceramic brakes (from the Enzo), track-tuned suspension, aerodynamic gains, weight reduction, power improvements and revised gearbox software among its track-focused brief.
-There were 8,800 Modenas and 7,565 Spiders produced worldwide.
+There were 8,800 Modenas, 7,565 Spiders and 1,288 Challenge Stradale produced worldwide.
 There were 4,199 built for the US market—1,810 Modenas (coupes) and 2,389 Spiders (convertibles).
 Of those numbers, there were only 469 Modenas and 670 Spiders that were produced with a gated 6-speed manual transmission as opposed to the "F1" single-clutch automated manual transmission.